117 new cases of COVID-19, no deaths on Tuesday

-The Health Ministry also announced 117 new Coronavirus cases out of 53,935 PCR and rapid antigen tests on Tuesday, 21 September, taking confirmed infections to 119,230.
+The Health Ministry announced 117 new Coronavirus cases out of 51,973 PCR and rapid antigen tests on Tuesday, 28 September, taking confirmed infections to 120,020.

 The 117 cases through PCR and rapid tests are as follows:

-- Seven from tests conducted within the framework of checking passengers at Larnaca and Paphos Airports (2,697 tests today)
+- Nine from tests conducted within the framework of checking passengers at Larnaca and Paphos Airports (2,468 tests today)

 Additionally the following tests have taken place without any confirmed cases found: